reidjohnson/hpipy/_sources/user_guide/neural_network.rst.txt

 This model is conceptually similar to hedonic or repeat-sales approaches, where market effects and property characteristics are disentangled.
 The index is derived by directly extracting the market-level estimates for each time period from the model and normalizing them to a base period.

-**Residual Approach**
+**Attributional Approach**

-The residual approach models the house price as a black-box prediction that integrates market and property factors, and then uses explainability methods to decompose this prediction into attributions.
+The attributional approach models the house price as a black-box prediction that integrates market and property factors, and then uses explainability methods to decompose this prediction into attributions.
 Specifically, DeepLIFT attributes the model output to individual features relative to a reference (baseline) input (`Shrikumar et al. <ref-shrikumar_>`_):

 .. math::